hirosystems/clarity-examples/examples/fungible-token/README.md

 `(contract-call? .ft mint u100)`
 `(contract-call? .ft get-balance tx-sender)`

 You can programmatically test your contracts with [unit tests](https://docs.hiro.so/clarinet/how-to-guides/how-to-test-contract).
-See the `tests/` folder where you will find a unit test that ensures the `mint` function returns the proper response and that the read-only functions work as expected.
+See the `tests/` folder where you will find unit tests that ensures the `mint` function returns the proper response and that the read-only functions work as expected.

-## Links and Resources
+## Resources and Inspiration

 - There are lots of ways to create an initial distribution of tokens
   - [Friedgar's SLIME token employs an airdrop model](https://github.com/boomcrypto/clarity-deployed-contracts/blob/main/contracts/SP125J1ADVYWGWB9NQRCVGKYAG73R17ZNMV17XEJ7/slime.clar)